lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 Lido’s next proposed upgrade (known as Lido V3) generalises stETH minting rules.
 Any entity that can algorithmically prove possession of ≥100% collateral **plus a safety reserve** may mint stETH against the *effective* portion of that collateral.
 The system refers to such entities as staking vaults.
 A staking vault might be just a delegated staking vault, separate vault-centered staking pool, a sophisticated staking product with the staking vault in its code, or any possible future staking gadget.

-Core changes boils down to:
+New key concepts and changes:

 1. **Collateral registry (aka VaultHub)** – on‑chain ledger of every vault’s *total value* (TV) and *locked value* (or just `locked`).
-2. **Accounting Oracle v3** – reports aggregated state root of the staking vaults to drive collateral registry bookkeeping.
+2. **Accounting Oracle v3** – reports aggregated state root of the staking vaults to drive collateral registry bookkeeping in an asynchronous manner.
 3. **External shares mint and burn** – LidoCore enforces `stETH.totalSupply() ≤ Σ core pool total supply + Σ locked`, refusing mints that would exceed it.
 4. **Reserve‑breach hooks** – if a staking vault reserve buffer falls below governance‑set limits, Core blocks further mints from that staking vault and may trigger containment routines.